Here you can find answers to frequently asked questions. Have a specific question? Click on the category link below and you may find your answer!

 Check out this general germination guide for some common tree species.

 One possible answer is the “pine cones” may actually be bagworm cocoons suspended from the tree twigs or foliage.
 Bagworms build a cocoon made of foliage and twigs from the tree they are feeding on.
 The defoliation and associated cocoons can begin to show up in June or July but may not be obvious until later in the summer when significant defoliation has occurred, and the cocoons are quite large and numerous.
-See control recommendations here [PDF 886KB].
+See control recommendations by viewing Bagworms, The Education Store publications.

 The cause of tree decline and death is often complex.
 Environmental stress may predispose the tree to be attacked by insects or diseases or kill the tree outright in events like drought or flooding.
 Exposure to herbicides or road salts can also cause damage or stress.
 Trees planted on sites that are unsuitable for their long-term growth needs may eventually show signs of decline and may die.
 Exotic pests or diseases can quickly kill trees that do not have natural resistance.
 Sometimes we may misinterpret natural cycles in a tree’s life for disease or death.
 White pine will often have many yellowing pine needles rapidly dropping in the fall.
 These needles are generally on the interior parts of the branches, and the color change and dropping is a natural occurrence.
-If you have health problems with your trees, consult a local certified arborist or your County Cooperative Extension Service office.
+If you have health problems with your trees check out these resources: Phomopsis Dieback of Spruce, and Blue Spruce Update both publications from the Purdue Landscape Report, White Pine Decline in Indiana, The Education Store publication and how to contact a Certified Arborist.

 The best time for planting trees is dependent on what type of tree is being planted.
 Most conservation tree plantings in Indiana are done with bare-root seedlings that may only be one or two years old.
 These seedlings should be planted in the spring.
 Depending on weather conditions, March to mid-May is the ideal time.
 Containerized seedlings can be planted in either spring or fall for most species.

 The Department of Forestry and Natural Resources (FNR) and the Department of Botany and Plant Pathology have several resources available to aid in the identification of invasive plant species.
 For information on this new invasive plant along with other plant information, view the Purdue University Plant and Pest Diagnostic Laboratory website.
-New sightings of lesser celandine and other invasive plants can be reported to the Great Lakes Early Detection Network.
+New sightings of lesser celandine and other invasive plants can be reported to the Early Detection and Distribution Mapping System (EDDMapS) Midwest (formerly the Great Lakes Early Detection Network).
 Be sure to include photos of diagnostic features to assist with verification of your report.
 For more publications on invasive plant species along with any Ag-related topics, visit The Education Store which includes these great resources: Shrubs of Indiana and Woody Vines of Indiana and the Midwest.

 The best source of up-to-date information is the National Timber Tax website.
 Timber income is always taxable, but it usually qualifies as a long-term capital gain taxed at a lower rate than ordinary income like wages and salary.
 You may also be able to offset part of your revenue with a depletion allowance.